zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Jerry begins our dialogue by asking Helen, “Want to  help me wash my car?”
 Jerry means “Do you want to help me wash my car?”
 I n informal conversational English, sometimes we will drop the “do you” part a nd simply use the main verb, which in this case is “want.”
 “Want to help me wash  my car?”

 Helen doesn’t seem very excited.
 She says, “I guess  so.”
 That expression “I guess (guess) so” has nothing to do with trying to figure out the answer to a problem.
 Instead, it means yes, but in a way that i sn’t very enthusiastic.
 You’re not really interested.
 When someone says, “I guess so,” he means yes, but he isn’t very excited by it or doesn’t agree very stro ngly with what you are saying or asking.
-Jerry says, “Good,” meaning “I’m glad you w ant to help me.”
+Jerry says, “Good,” meaning “I’m glad you want to help me.”

 He tells Helen, “Squirt a little of this cleaning f luid into this bucket.”
 The verb “to squirt” (squirt) means to squeeze or to get liquid out of a bottle, usually through a very small hole or opening.
 It’s the verb we might use, for example, if we were putting ketchup or mustard onto a hot dog.
 “Ketchup ” and “mustard” are liquids that are in bottles – often nowadays plastic bottle s – that you can put your hand around and squeeze.
 You can make it so that the liq uid comes out of the hole at the top of the bottle.
 The verb there would be “to squirt” the liquid – to get the liquid out of the bottle by squeezing it.